microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ## Data availability

-Each of the tomographic datasets used and analyzed during the current study is available from the corresponding author upon reasonable request.
+Tomographic datasets used and analyzed during the current study is available from the corresponding author upon reasonable request.

 ## References {.page_break_before}